tilrnt/tilrnt.github.io/_posts/2023-03-16-aws-cloudfront-forward-ip.md

 }
 {% endhighlight %}

-We added the `Host` and `Cloudfront-Viewer-Address` headers to the cache policy.
-The `Cloudfront-Viewer-Address` header contains the IP address of the client and port.
+We added the `Host` and `Cloudfront-Forwarded-Proto` headers to the custom policy.

 In my use case it appends the client IP in the format of `x_forwarded_for: <my ip>` in the origin's logs.